TomasTomecek/my-rpm-build-broke/README.md

 goodbye to analysis of megabytes of logs and leave this job to these AI models.

-Why should I as a human spend minutes, hours of reading these giant logs when we finally have software that can do that very well instead of us.
+Why should I as a human spend minutes, hours of reading these giant logs when we finally have software that can do that very well instead of me.

 ## Usage